AY2526S1-CS2103T-T17-2/tp/docs/UserGuide.md

 * Deletes all persons who match the specified criteria.
 * The search logic is identical to the `find` command.
 * This is a powerful command.
 Be careful, as it can delete multiple contacts at once.
-* Batch delete applies to entire address book, not just displayed contacts.
+* Batch delete applies to entire contact list, not just displayed contacts.

 Examples:
-* `list` followed by `delete 2` deletes the 2nd person in the address book.
+* `list` followed by `delete 2` deletes the 2nd person in your contact list.
 * `find Betsy` followed by `delete 1` deletes the 1st person in the results of the `find` command.
 * `delete t/expired` deletes all persons tagged with `expired`.
 * `delete n/John f/Science` deletes all persons from the `Science` faculty whose name contains `John`.